What is Matric in South Africa

 How Many Subjects Are Required for Matric

 There must be both required and optional subjects among the seven subjects.
 A list of the required subjects is provided below.
 You must select four of the following subjects: Matric has numerous subjects.
 You must, however, take seven (7) different classes.
-You have to pick one of the following four topics:
+Students have to pick one of the following four topics:

 Home Language subject